IntroSDE/introsde/assignments/assignment03/README.md

 ## Client

-* Create a simple client that call each of these services and prints the result (using your service implementation).
+Create a simple client that call each of these services and prints the result (using your service implementation).
+For all the methods your client should do:
+* print method's name (e.g. Method #5)
+* make methods request
+* print response for the request

 ## VIVA Testing Procedures for #3